hoereth/i18n-maven-plugin/README.md

 ### Consistency

 No more typos in the keys.
 No more forgotten translations.
-The plugin even offers a language fallback mechanism, which allows you to temporarily fill missing translations with a secondary language (see _&lt;locale-config&gt;_ section of example [i18n.xml](src/test/resources/i18n.xml) file).
+The plugin even offers a language fallback mechanism, which allows you to temporarily fill missing translations with a secondary language (see _&lt;locale-config&gt;_ element of example [i18n.xml](src/test/resources/i18n.xml#L9) file).

 ### Redundancy